 Simpson College is exempt from paying state sales tax or local option sales tax on goods or services purchased in Iowa or delivered to Iowa.
 Hotel/motel taxes are not exempt.
 The requisitioning department is responsible for notifying the supplier at the time of purchase that Simpson is sales tax exempt.
 If a vendor includes sales tax on the invoice, deduct the tax when approving payment.
 Simpson’s Iowa sales tax exemption permit number is 1-91-003359 and has been printed on the face of all Purchase Order forms and procurement cards.
-In addition, the Iowa Sales Tax Exemption Certificate is available from Accounts Payable.
+In addition, the Iowa Sales Tax Exemption Certificate is available from Accounts Payable or downloadable on forms.

 When traveling outside of Iowa, the states listed below grant tax exempt status to Simpson College for goods or services purchased while in that state.
 It will be the responsibility of the individual traveling out of state to ensure that sales tax is not charged in the states listed below.
 Sales tax exemption from other states may be obtained if expected travel to the state warrants obtaining the tax exemption.
 However, obtaining sales tax exemption can be a lengthy process and will vary depending on the individual state requirements.
 Contact the Assistant Controller if tax exemption from other states should be considered.
 Any required forms or letters listed below may be obtained by contacting the Assistant Controller.

 Simpson College is tax exempt in the following states: